prologKing/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines - script for displaying the last 10 lines of /etc/passwd
 5-firstlines - script for displaying the first 10 lines of /etc/passwd
-6-third_line - script for displaying the third line of a file
+6-third_line - script for displaying the third line of a file 7-file - script for creating file with special characters in name